InnerLoopLLC/EditorToolbarBP/README.md

 ## Legal
 *EditorToolbarBP Plugin* by [ItsNotMeTrustMe *(Brian Edward Hicks)*](mailto:brian@superhockeyball.com) of InnerLoop LLC, 2021<br>
 This plugin was not created by, or in partnership with, Epic Games or their partners/subsidiaries.<br>
 No guarantees are made about anything.
 Use at your own risk.
-But please let me know if something breaks, so I can fix it.<br>
+Please let me know if something breaks, so I can fix it.<br>
 Please drink responsibly.